yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/RPMsg_Quick_Start_Guide.rst

 RPMsg is a method of passing messages and data between the PRU cores and the ARM core running Linux.
 RPMsg is enabled by a combination of remoteproc and the virtio framework.
-For more information on what's under the hood of remoteproc and RPMsg reference :ref:`pru_remoteproc_and_rpmsg`.
+For more information about remoteproc, reference :ref:`pru_remoteproc`.
+For more information abour RPMsg, reference :ref:`pru_rpmsg`.

 This Quick Start Guide will walk you through every step necessary to run your first RPMsg example, from downloading the Linux Processor SDK, all